aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XSLFO to ODS via Java" h2="Convert XSLFO file to ODS by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate XSLFO to ODS conversion feature in their Java applications.
+This two-step process starts with Aspose.PDF for Java, which is a powerful PDF manipulation API that enables developers to render XSLFO to XLSX.
+Once the XLSX file is generated, Aspose.Cells for Java, a Spreadsheet Programming API, can be used to convert the XLSX file to ODS.

+Aspose.PDF for Java is a feature-rich API that provides a wide range of features for manipulating PDF documents.
+It enables developers to create, edit, convert, and render PDF documents in various formats.
+It also supports the conversion of XSLFO to XLSX, which is the first step in the XSLFO to ODS conversion process.

+Aspose.Cells for Java is a powerful Spreadsheet Programming API that enables developers to create, manipulate, and convert spreadsheets in various formats.
+It supports the conversion of XLSX to ODS, which is the second step in the XSLFO to ODS conversion process.
+It also provides a wide range of features for manipulating spreadsheets, such as creating charts, adding formulas, and formatting cells.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XSLFO to ODS conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XSLFO to XLSX.
-In the second step, you can convert XLSX to ODS by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate XSLFO to ODS conversion feature in their Java applications.
+Aspose.PDF for Java enables developers to render XSLFO to XLSX, and Aspose.Cells for Java enables developers to convert XLSX to ODS.
+This two-step process makes it easy for developers to integrate XSLFO to ODS conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}